 And if you don’t get enough carbohydrates, you’re likely to feel low-energy and may not be able to withstand your workouts.

 Whether your goal is to build muscle, lose or maintain weight, taking a look at your macro mix can be incredibly eye-opening.

 Counting macros goes beyond just counting calories in order to really see if you’re eating in a way that provides balanced nutrition.
 It’s a great way to rethink your meal planning and help you eat more intuitively.

 What kind of fuel are you eating too much of?
 What kind of fuel are you not getting enough of?

-Answering these questions by tracking your macros can help get your body back on track and back into balance.
+Answering these questions by counting macros can help get your body back on track and back into balance.